NStankovich/CST363-final-database-design/readme.md

 ### _Phase 2_

-> In this phase, we implented a simple web interface over our database, using Java and Thymeleaf in Spring Boot.
+> In this phase, we implemented a simple web interface over our database, using Java and Thymeleaf in Spring Boot.
 After the project's completion, I applied additional styling (which is why diagrams will differ from front-end of the hosted link).

 [Return to Top](#table-of-contents)